phalcon/documentation/docs/tutorial-vokuro.md

 ```

 ## Conclusion
 Vökuró is a sample application that we use to demonstrate some of the features that Phalcon offers.
 It is definitely not a solution that will fit all needs.
-However, you can use it as a starting point to develop your application.
+However you can use it as a starting point to develop your application.

 ## References